homanchou/elixir-xml-to-map/README.md

 }
 ```

+Empty tags will have a value of nil.

 -----

 There is a dependency on Erlsom to parse xml then converts the 'simple_form' structure into a map.